Manage trigger rules

 2. On the page that opens, select the Advanced tab.

-4. In the Trigger subtab, click the rule you want to delete.
+4. In the Triggers subtab, select each checkbox next to the rules you want to delete.

 Change the rule order